JoeDodgson/Portfolio/checklist.md

     DONE -Create basic structure of page (based off wireframe) DONE -Add the main content
     DONE -Add functionality for links
-    -Allow user to download CV
+    DONE -Allow user to download CV
+    DONE -Add hover styling on anything that can be clicked DONE -Add screenshots of deployed applications
     -Make responsive on larger screen size
+    -Add navigation functionality
-    -Add hover styling on anything that can be clicked -Populate the README
+    -Populate the README
-    -

 Link to portfolio on my LinkedIn page